 The Best In-Home Senior Care in Little Rock

 If the options listed above are not effective in reducing the risk of injury for yourself or your loved one, your next step may be to utilize in-home care services, much like those provided by Integrity, Inc. in Little Rock.
-Integrity’s therapists provide treatments such as strength and balance training, and energy conservation techniques.
-We also offer room-specific training for safe bathing, kitchen use, and using assistive devices.
-Such training can improve safety whether out on the town or at home.
+Integrity personal and elder care aides provide assistance with all activities of daily living to ensure that the elder is having his or her health and safety monitored and maintained.

-Visit our website, or call us at (877) 452-9504 to learn more about how Integrity helps qualified individuals stay independent and active in their community.
-Check out Integrity’s Blog to read about Home Care, Rehabilitative Therapy, Disability Services, Elder Care, Foster Care, and Child Care Services.
+Visit our website, or call us at (501) 406-0442 to learn more about how Integrity helps qualified individuals stay independent and active in their community.
+Check out Integrity’s Blog to read about Home Care, Disability Services, Elder Care, Foster Care, and Child Care Services.